Wally's Cafe: Early Years of Wally's Paradise

-Between the years of 1947-1978, Wally’s Paradise – as it was then called – operated out of 428 Massachusetts Avenue.
+Between the years of 1947-1978, Wally’s Paradise, as it was then called, operated out of 428 Massachusetts Avenue.
 When it first opened, the location had three bars, a full kitchen and an accompanying dance floor.
-During these first few years Wallcott strictly showcased Jazz musicians and promoted the nightclub relentlessly at local Universities.
+During these first few years, Walcott strictly showcased Jazz musicians and promoted the nightclub relentlessly at local universities.
 The promotion extended past distributing handbills to advertising in The Boston Record, with Walcott even sponsoring his own radio program straight out of the club on WVOM.

-In only their first year, Sabby Lewis, who’s local band was at the peak of their popularity, was one of the clubs regular players.
+In only their first year, Sabby Lewis, whose local band was at the peak of their popularity, was one of the club's regular players.
 Amongst the musical regulars was saxophonist Jimmy Tyler, who organized popular Sunday jam sessions attended by up and coming artists and veterans alike.

-Through the 1950’s, a steady core of local musicians showcasing a variety of jazz styles frequented Wally’s Paradise.
+Through the 1950s, a steady core of local musicians showcasing a variety of jazz styles frequented Wally’s Paradise.
 Wally welcomed known artists Fat Man Robinson, Bunny Campbell, Art Foxall, Herbie and Roland Lee, Joe Perry, Stanley Trotman, Mabel Robinson, and drummer Alan Dawson.
 Jazz giants Bird, Lou Donaldson, Cannonball Adderley, and Duke Ellington all played at Wally’s at least once, making the venue one of Boston’s premiere jazz arenas.

-Wally’s Paradise saw a drastic makeover in the 1960’s.
+Wally’s Paradise saw a drastic makeover in the 1960s.
 In 1960, the club officially changed its name from ‘Wally’s Paradise’ to ‘Wally’s Cafe’.
 The cafe embraced the era of organ duos and trios, purchasing a 1937 Model A Hammond organ for their musicians to play.

-In 1978, through eminent domain, Wally’s original location was taken over by the city of Boston.
+In 1978, through eminent domain, Wally’s original location was taken over by the City of Boston.
 The reasoning for this was the construction of a new highway, one that was never actually built.
-Only a year later, Wallcott relocated the nightclub to its current location across the street, 428 Massachusetts Avenue.
+Only a year later, Walcott relocated the nightclub to its current location across the street at 428 Massachusetts Avenue.
 The new space was a long, narrow room that only held a capacity of 99 people.

 Black Community in the South End

 When Wally’s Paradise opened in 1947, two jazz clubs already existed in close proximity.
 These jazz clubs, however, were only open to white patrons.
 Hi-Hat, a jazz club just across the street, was inspired by Wally’s success to transition the club from white-only to a color-blind admissions policy in 1948.

 The scene inside Wally’s Cafe was far different to what was happening outside in the 60s.
 Boston’s South End was experiencing a significant decline in quality of life, as racial inequalities were best represented by the neighborhood's lack of quality in housing, schools, and public safety.
-Mass Ave was once the home to three jazz clubs, but now only Wally’s remained.
-What was once New England's brightest Jazz corner was no more.
+Mass Ave was once the home to three jazz clubs, but now only Wally’s remains.